johnrichter/EVE-API/README.md

  - [EVE Technology and Research Center](https://forums.eveonline.com/default.aspx?g=topics&f=263)
  - [Official EVE API Documentation (incomplete)](https://wiki.eveonline.com/en/wiki/EVE_API_Functions)

 **Note:** CCP Games has been continually been developing a complete JSON REST interface for all APIs.
 Only very limited tests have been enabled for short periods of time.
-It is the goal of this project to handle the current way (XML) and the future way (JSON) including receiving **and** sending data, which is not currently supported by CCP Games.
+It is the goal of this project to handle the current way (XML) and the future way (JSON) including receiving **and** sending data (which is not currently supported by CCP Games).

-## Backstory

-I have been toying with, planning, and designing this project for more than one year.
-About one year ago (once I got back into the game post college) I started to develop this project.
-It was a great way for me to get into the Mac/iOS ecosystem and learn new technologies to help avoid skill atrophy.
-When these products are ready to be released I am going to focus on creating beautiful, modern websites using the newest web technologies to host each project in addition to the Apple App Store.
-I am very driven and beyond excited to have my personal ideas and hard work available and distributed to such an amazing group of players that make up EVE Online.

 ## How to use